 Wave One: high quality classroom teaching available to all children, with appropriate levels of challenge, differentiation and additional strategies for individual pupils.
 Strategies include:

-- Phonics teaching through Read Write Inc. - Talk for Writing to extend vocabulary and to develop grammar, organisation and sequencing of writing - Encouraging exposure to print and reading for pleasure - Whole school handwriting policy and scheme - Visual literacy resources e.g. phonics or word lists appropriate to children's stage of learning - Concrete and visual maths resources appropriate to children's stage of learning - Merits, 'Writer of the week, 'Mathematician of the week' to recognise achievement and develop self-esteem - Recognition of a range of talents in 'Good Book' assemblies
+- Phonics teaching through Read Write Inc. - Immersive and exploratory activities, such as word banks, music, drama and images, to practise using language orally and in writing - Encouraging exposure to print and reading for pleasure - Whole school handwriting policy and scheme - Visual literacy resources e.g. phonics or word lists appropriate to children's stage of learning - Concrete and visual maths resources appropriate to children's stage of learning - Merits and 'Learner of the Week' certificates, alongside positive praise, to recognise achievement, motivate and develop self-esteem - Recognition of a range of talents in 'Good Book' assemblies